kwanwan/oke-kubeconfig/README.md

 # oke-kubeconfig

-Tool for downloading `kubeconfig` file from Oracle Container Engine for Kubernetes cluster.
+Tool for downloading `kubeconfig` file from Oracle Container Engine (OKE) for Kubernetes cluster.

 This tool need to run as a Wercker build pipeline with the following Wercker variables passed to it during the build time.